 - Development of a grievance procedure for citizens to use when addressing barriers to programs, services, and activities

-- Conduct a self-evaluation of barriers to programs, services, and activities for people with disabilities
+- Conduct a self-evaluation of barriers to programs, services, and activities for persons with disabilities

 - Develop a transition plan to remove architectural barriers

 This session will focus on the various administrative requirements and provide discussion and examples of areas covered under the ADA, including policies that impact the day-to-day interactions and activities that persons with disabilities have with their local government.
-Examples of policies and procedures that will be addressed include, but are not limited to: service animals vs. emotional support animals, snow removal, communication (written and oral), website design, apps and electronic communication, procurement methods, and the use of other power-driven mobility devices.
+Examples of policies and procedures that will be addressed include, but are not limited to, service animals and emotional support animals, snow removal, communication (written and oral), website design, apps and electronic communication, procurement methods and the use of other power-driven mobility devices.
 Sample grievance procedures and notice to the public will be shared, as well as suggested language to be used on documents, announcements, etc. regarding your communities ADA compliance and requesting accommodations to participate.

-The intended audience for this session includes, but is not limited to: elected officials, city administrators, program directors or managers, section leaders, city clerks, communication/media managers, and administrative staff from library, parks and recreation, and other divisions of local government.
+The intended audience for this session includes but not limited to: elected officials, city administrators, program directors or managers, city clerks, communication/media managers, administrative staff from library, parks and recreation and other divisions of local government.
 CMAP will be offering training modules specifically designed for ADA coordinators and public works officials in October and November.

 Meet the Trainers